smilgies/scilab/README.md

 IndexGIXS is based on the free Scilab software which is open source and can be downloaded at Scilab.org.
 IndexGIXS version 3A features a major clean-up and improvement to the code.
-The version is compatible with the current Scilab distribution scilab-2026.0.1 on Windows 10 and 11 home editions.
-There is an issue with the new Scilab graphics engine in the Windows 11 Enterprise edition - I recommend rolling back to the earlier Scilab version scilab-2023.1.0 which is still available at scilab.org as legacy code and compatible, albeit with slower graphics.
+The version is compatible with the current Scilab distribution scilab-2026.0.1 on Windows 10 and Windows 11 Home editions.
+There is an issue with the new Scilab graphics engine in the Windows 11 Enterprise edition - I recommend rolling back to the earlier Scilab version scilab-2023.1.0 which is still available at scilab.org as legacy code and compatible with Windows 11 Enterprise, albeit with slower graphics.